Kyriosity/read-write/readme+/pencraft/readme+/tech-docu.md

 ## Input

-Before writing from scratch evaluate amd adjust following sources for docu output:
+Before writing from scratch evaluate and adjust following sources for docu output:

 ### Similar material